-Peer reviewers are faculty and administrators who currently serve -or have previously served- in early childhood programs in institutions of higher education.
-Professionals who serve in other areas of the early childhood field and are engaged in higher education, such as through serving as a mentor teacher/supervisor to teacher candidates, may be eligible to serve as peer reviewers.
-Peer reviewers submit an application that documents their educational background and professional experience in early childhood teacher education.
+Peer reviewers are faculty and administrators who currently serve-or have previously served-in early childhood programs in institutions of higher education.
+Professionals who serve in other areas of the early childhood field and are engaged in higher education, such as through serving as a mentor teacher/supervisor to candidates, may be eligible to serve as peer reviewers.
+Peer reviewers submit an application that documents their educational background and professional experience in early childhood educator preparation.
 Applicants who meet the qualifications (as set by the Commission) for serving as a peer reviewer participate in training prior to being assigned to a Peer Review Team.
 Peer reviewers adhere to policies laid out in the confidentiality and conflict of interest forms they sign (see Appendix B for a copy of the forms).
 Peer reviewers are responsible for following accreditation policies and procedures when preparing for and conducting site visits.
+See Appendix E for policies related to serving as a peer reviewer.